Tennessee Vols National Signing Day 2017

 The Vols' 2017 class is expected to include four four-star recruits, including Nashville products Ty Chandler and Maleik Gray.

-Chandler is ranked the number five running back in the country in the 247Sports composite rankings.
+Chandler is ranked the No. 5 running back in the country in the 247Sports composite rankings.

 (© 2017 WBIR)